Local Transport across Bristol North West

 What has Darren done on transport issues?

-- In January 2019, Darren submitted feedback from constituents to the West of England Combined Authority consultation on proposed transport upgrades for Bristol.
+- In January 2019, Darren launched his North Bristol Transport Plan (details above).
+Darren also submitted feedback to the West of England Combined Authority’s consultation on proposed transport upgrades for Bristol.
 You can read that feedback by clicking here.
+Darren also submitted a Written Question on the efficacy of the new Rail Ombudsman given third party retailers such as Trainline, are not included in the Ombudsman’s remit.

 - In December 2018, Darren met Regional Mayor Tim Bowles to share his continued concerns about the need for investment in North Bristol’s transport system.
 Darren also wrote to the council and University of Bristol about on-going parking problems in Stoke Bishop near the university’s halls of residence.